timescale/docs/use-timescale/metrics-logging/metrics-to-prometheus.md

 # Export metrics to Prometheus

+You can export your Timescale service telemetry to Prometheus.

 ## Create a monitoring user

 1. Connect to the Timescale service as tsdbadmin (using psql or a similar tool).